Extensive new collection of WWI GIFs captures the tragedy and poignancy of war

 "This GIF collection is a fantastic way to add an unexpected layer to education and engage new audiences," said Lora Vogt, curator of education at the museum and memorial.

-Some of the nearly 500 video snippets compiled on GIF database GIPHY show rolling tanks and troops crawling on all fours through forests or hunched in trenches, rifles drawn.
-In others, soldiers seek moments of levity during a conflagration that saw unprecedented levels of carnage and destruction.
+Some of the nearly 500 video snippets compiled on GIF database GIPHY show rolling tanks, exploding grenades and troops crawling on all fours through forests or hunched in trenches, rifles drawn.
+In others, soldiers seek moments of levity and normalcy during a conflagration that saw unprecedented levels of carnage and destruction.

 They box, dance and play the saxophone, baseball and hockey.
 They playfully snatch hats from each other's heads and mug for the camera with their canine buddies.
-The images feel far away and also capture the timeless human yearning for the ordinary during extraordinary times.
+They write letters home.
+The images feel far away, yet they also capture the timeless human yearning for the ordinary during extraordinary times.

 The black and white videos come from archival film footage, primarily from the US Signal Corps, a branch of the United States Army responsible for communications and information systems.